Your AI bill isn't the real bill

 ByJames Dodd

-Context rot behaves the same way.
+The same goes here.
 It accumulates with exposure (long sessions, heavy inputs, prompts that have grown over time).
 You can prevent it with the same kind of care.
 But by the time it shows up in the output, the damage has already been done.

 For a business, the interesting question is what that damage costs.
 Not the bill from the AI provider, which barely notices.
 The places that don't show up on an invoice at all.